-Networking is a great way to make connections with different people in different industries.
-You can even gain information about unadvertised vacancies and companies that you've never heard of.
+Networking is a great way to connect with different people in different industries.
+You can gain information about unadvertised vacancies and companies you've never heard of.

-Nowadays, many recruiters are using LinkedIn, so make sure that your profile is up to date.
+Nowadays, many recruiters are using LinkedIn, so ensure your profile is up to date.
 Join discussion groups for industries you're interested in to stay up to date with any new job opportunities and to start building your social network.
 Due to the current situation, many career or job fairs have been postponed or cancelled, so make the most out of your online resources.

 If you know anyone from a company that you're interested in, ask if they have any openings.
-You might end up discovering unlisted job opportunities, or they might even recommend you in the future.
+You might discover unlisted job opportunities, or they might even recommend you.
 Staff referral is a great way to get your foot in the door, as many employers prefer to hire someone who their trusted employees can vouch for.

 9. Prepare for interviews

 Be well-prepared and research the company extensively.
 Go through their website, services and products, blog, competitors, etc. Consider researching some common interview questions and preparing responses for them.
 There's no need to know the answer to each question by heart, but ensure that you provide measurable examples of how you can apply your knowledge and skills to improve their business.
 Some common interview questions are:

 - What interests you about this role?

 - Why do you want to work here?